Stop Training for the Worst: Progressive Unmasking Accelerates Masked Diffusion Training

 \begin{itemize}[leftmargin=0.6em] \item How do we implement \coloredhl{xsienna}{batch streaming} for PUMA? \item Does PUMA introduce any \coloredhl{xsienna}{computational overhead} compared to standard MDM training? \end{itemize}

 \textbf{Streaming teacher-forced chains in a minibatch.} We implement PUMA as a \coloredhl{xsienna}{streaming buffer} of $B$ teacher-forced chains.
-Concretely, the minibatch state consists of tuples $\{(\rvx_0(j),\,\rvz(j),\,n(j))\}_{j=1}^B$, where $\rvx_0(j)$ is the underlying clean sample, $\rvz(j)$ is the current masked context (a state on its chain), and $n(j)\in\{0,\dots,K\}$ is the current stage.
+Concretely, the minibatch state consists of tuples $\{(\rvx_0(j),\,\rvz(j),\,n(j))\}_{j=1}^B$, where $\rvx_0(j)$ is the underlying clean sample, $\rvz(j)$ is the current masked context (a state on its chain), and $n(j)\in\{0,\dots,L/K\}$ is the current stage, where $L$ is the sequence length.
 At each training step, we compute the MDM loss on the current minibatch (one gradient step).
 We then advance \emph{each} sequence to the next state of its chain (by revealing additional tokens according to PUMA).
 When a sequence reaches the end of the chain, we refresh it by drawing a new clean example $\rvx_0$, re-initializing a new chain.
 Thus, every intermediate state along each chain becomes a training sample.
 For prompt-based tasks, we keep the prompt unmasked at all stages and apply PUMA only to the non-prompt region.

 \textbf{Policy from the current model.} As mentioned in Section~\ref{sec:puma_theory}, we instantiate the teacher-forced chain's $g_\phi$ on-the-fly using the current model itself.
-Specifically, given logits from \xblue{$f_\theta(\cdot\mid \rvz(j))$}, we compute a per-position confidence score for each masked index, e.g., the maximum predicted probability, rank masked positions by confidence, and unmask roughly $L/K$ tokens at each step (lines 8,9 in Algorithm~\ref{code_puma}).
-Here, we state "roughly" as we found it empirically beneficial to add a little randomness to the exact number of unmasked tokens $L/K$; see Appendix~\ref{apx:training} for details.
+Specifically, given logits from \xblue{$f_\theta(\cdot\mid \rvz(j))$}, we compute a per-position confidence score for each masked index, e.g., the maximum predicted probability, rank masked positions by confidence, and unmask roughly $K$ tokens at each step (lines 8,9 in Algorithm~\ref{code_puma}).
+Here, we use the term "roughly" because introducing a small amount of randomness into the exact number of unmasked tokens, K, was found to be empirically beneficial.
+Please refer to Appendix~\ref{apx:training} for details.

 \textbf{No additional forward-pass overhead.} Importantly, PUMA \coloredhl{xsienna}{does not introduce any extra compute}: the \xblue{logits} required for the MDM loss on $\rvz(j)$ are exactly the quantities used to compute \xxgreen{confidence scores}.